APH | LEGO Braille Bricks

 The LEGO Braille Bricks are being offered FREE of charge by the LEGO Foundation and were designed to be used with an educational curriculum that is led by a teacher.
 Because of this, LEGO Braille Bricks will be distributed directly to EOTs who will work to distribute them to teachers and classrooms.
 The hope is to ensure many years of learning, by having them passed down from student-to-student.

-Visit the APH Hive to learn more about the LEGO Braille Bricks and to complete the required training; the LEGO Braille Bricks Play-based Teaching Method course.
-You’ll get a look at how the bricks work, how to use them with students, and even LEGO’s learning through play philosophy.
+Visit the APH Hive to learn more about the LEGO Braille Bricks through the LEGO Braille Bricks Play-based Teaching Method course.
+You will get a look at how the bricks work, how to use them with students, and even LEGO’s learning through play philosophy.